andresfelipe9619/AudioBaked/README.md

 ## 💬 Future Ideas

--   [ ] Implement transcript chunking for deeper GPT analysis of long files.
+- [x] Implement transcript chunking for deeper GPT analysis of long files.
+- [x] Provide an option to save the GPT analysis to a Markdown file.
+- [x] Add `--analyze-transcript` to analyze existing files.
 - [ ] Develop a simple web UI for easy drag-and-drop functionality.
 - [ ] Add a command-line flag to specify the transcription language.
--   [ ] Provide an option to save the GPT analysis to a Markdown file.

 ---